Two-photon-interaction effects in the bad-cavity limit: Adiabatic elimination of the harmonic oscillator

 \subsection{Validity of the adiabatic elimination}

-We finally comment on the validity of the adiabatic elimination approximation which, in our setting, relies on the much higher rate of losses of the HO compared to its exchanges with the qubits and requires stronger conditions than just $g \ll k$.
-For example, for the 1ph coupling with one qubit, if the HO is in a Fock state with $\tilde{n}$ excitations and the qubit is in the ground state, the \enquote{Rabi oscillations} have angular frequency $g\sqrt{\tilde{n}}$, leading to the condition $g\sqrt{\tilde{n}} \ll k$.
+We finally comment on the validity of the adiabatic elimination approximation which, in our setting, relies on the much higher rate of losses of the HO compared to its exchanges with the TLSs and requires stronger conditions than just $g \ll k$.
+For example, for the 1ph coupling with one TLS, if the HO is in a Fock state with $\tilde{n}$ excitations and the TLS is in the ground state, the \enquote{Rabi oscillations} have angular frequency $g\sqrt{\tilde{n}}$, leading to the condition $g\sqrt{\tilde{n}} \ll k$.
 In the 2ph case, the same reasoning leads to $g\sqrt{\tilde{n}(\tilde{n}-1)} \ll k$.
-In our dynamics, at order zero [see Eqs.~\eqref{eq:steadystatecavity0} and \eqref{eq:steadystatecavity1}] the HO is in a coherent thermal state with an average number of excitations $\tilde{n}=\abs{\alpha}^2+\nwt$.
+In our dynamics, at order zero [see Eqs.~\eqref{eq:steadystatecavity0} and \eqref{eq:steadystatecavity1}] the HO is in a thermal coherent state with an average number of excitations $\bar{n}=\abs{\alpha}^2+\nwt$.
 Then, we can roughly estimate the validity of the adiabatic elimination by using this value for $\tilde{n}$ in the above conditions.
-In general, we expect the approximation to not work properly also when $P \gtrsim k$ since in this case the qubits emission would compete with the HO losses.
+In general, we expect the approximation to not work properly also when $P \gtrsim k$ since in this case the TLSs emission would compete with the HO losses.